Consensys/doc.goquorum/docs/HowTo/DevelopPlugins.md

 ### Magic cookie

 A magic cookie key and value are used as basic verification that a plugin is intended to be launched.
-This is not a security measure, just a UX feature.
+This is a UX feature, not a security measure.

 Set the magic cookie key and value as an environment variable while executing the plugin process: